5k-mirrors/delve-relic-checklist/README.md

 ## Relics
 [GGG announced](https://www.pathofexile.com/forum/view-thread/2197540) 151 relics.
 An initial list of 157 were gathered in [this reddit post](https://old.reddit.com/r/pathofexile/comments/97gmte/actual_list_of_151_reliquary_items/).
 Updates:
 - `The Retch` cannot be produced as relic
+- `The Beachhead` cannot be produced as relic
 - `The Taming` can be produced as relic
-- There are no relic maps
+- `The Perandus Manor` can be produced as relic
 - The following relics don't seem to drop: `Fate of the Vaal`, `Night's Hold`, `Natural Hierarchy`.
 Reasons are unknown (sources: [1](https://www.reddit.com/r/pathofexile/comments/9ejqeu/bugged_there_are_0_fate_of_the_vaal_sword_opened/), [2](https://www.pathofexile.com/forum/view-thread/2214627/page/1#p15802185)).
+- 2-socket abyss uniques are not counted separately

-This puts the current known count at 151.
+This puts the current known count at 152.
 Have fun collecting exiles!